eram003/Stuff-I-fw/I ain't reading allat.md

 | Display CLK | D2       |
 | Display DIO | D3       |
 | Buzzer     | D7        |

-### How to Play
-1. Scan the RFID.
-2. If authorized, a puzzle starts on the display.
-3. Solve the puzzle using the joystick.
-4. Success unlocks access, failure resets the game.

 ### Usage
 - Upload `RFID_Joystick_Game.ino` to your Arduino.